Medina Child Custody Attorneys

-Separated or divorced parents can expect to face challenging legal issues involving the support, care, and custody of their children.
-Under California law, such issues are primarily concerned with the child’s best interests, with the needs of their parents taking an ancillary role.
+Separated or divorced parents in Medina, can expect to face challenging legal issues involving the support, care, and custody of their children.
+Under Ohio law, such issues are primarily concerned with the child’s best interests, with the needs of their parents taking an ancillary role.

 Call (330) 446-3606 to hear more about our legal services.

 Our experienced family lawyers of Erb Legal LLC will make sure you are comfortable with procedures including: divorce while dealing with child custody, alimony and requirements of providing solid custody and visitation case.

 It's best to have legal advice when making these essential decisions that will affect your family for a long time.

 How To Get Custody Of A Child in Ohio

 When the parents of a minor child get divorced, issues regarding who lives with the child and is responsible for them must be resolved.
 Historically, these issues were generally described by the term “child custody.”
 However, what was once known as “child custody orders” is now called “parenting orders.”

 Courts tasked with allocating parental rights and responsibilities between divorcing parents must determine what parenting arrangement ultimately serves the best interests of the child.

 In divorce cases, parenting orders may involve the following issues:

 Shared parenting: A shared parenting arrangement involves both parents sharing parental rights and responsibilities for the care and custody of their children after their divorce.